inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-4-risks-associated-to-the-use-of-AI-systems.en.md

 - and **Human agency and oversight**: "*AI systems should empower human beings, allowing them to make informed decisions and fostering their fundamental rights.
 At the same time, proper oversight mechanisms need to be ensured, which can be achieved through human-in-the-loop, human-on-the-loop, and human-in-command approaches".*

-[^1]: [Laying down Harmonised Rules on Artificial Intelligence](https://digital-strategy.ec.europa.eu/en/library/proposal-regulation-laying-down-harmonised-rules-artificial-intelligence) (Artificial Intelligence Act) and Amending certain Union Legislatives Acts - Regulatory Framework Proposal on Artificial Intelligence, European Commission - 2021
+[^1]: ["Laying down Harmonised Rules on Artificial Intelligence (Artificial Intelligence Act) and Amending certain Union Legislatives Acts"](https://digital-strategy.ec.europa.eu/en/library/proposal-regulation-laying-down-harmonised-rules-artificial-intelligence) - Regulatory Framework Proposal on Artificial Intelligence, European Commission - 2021

-[^2]: [Ethics guidelines for trustworthy AI](https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai), European Commission, High-Level Expert Group on AI - 2019.
+[^2]: ["Ethics guidelines for trustworthy AI"](https://digital-strategy.ec.europa.eu/en/library/ethics-guidelines-trustworthy-ai), European Commission, High-Level Expert Group on AI - 2019.